Mattjones444/off-the-beaten-track/readme.md

 ## UX

 Designing Off The Beaten Track involved understanding the target audience and competitors, defining goals, and creating wireframes and prototypes for layout and functionality.
 Developing a visual identity with design mockups follows, leading to the coding of designs into HTML, CSS, and JavaScript, ensuring responsiveness across devices.
-Testing included maual/usability testing, and performance optimization.
+Testing included manual/usability testing, and performance optimisation.
 The launch involved deploying the website securely via Heroku.

 ### Colour Scheme